oceanprotocol-archive/dev-ocean/doc/devops/keeper-setup.md

 Where:

-- ACCOUNT_ADDRESS: Please put here your authority account address.
+- `ACCOUNT_ADDRESS`: Please put here your authority account address.
 Example: `0xdeadbeefcafe0000000000000000000000000001`
 - The file `/etc/parity/password` contains your authority account's password.
 You can change the location of this file, but take care that this location refers to a location inside the parity container, so you have to refer to the container location and mount the host's file to that location.
-- PUBLIC_IP: The external public IP address of your node.
+- `PUBLIC_IP`: The external public IP address of your node.
 Example: `52.1.94.55`
-- ETHEREUM_NODE_KEY: The Ethereum node address.
+- `ETHEREUM_NODE_KEY`: The Ethereum node address.
 Example: `ade848e26c30d600da8207d0f8960d6abf125d1ac432bd42b020a98e10812f36`

+#### 4. Get chain files

-4. Get the chain file for the network you're joining and save it in `/etc/parity/chain.json`.
+Get the chain file for the network you're joining and save it in `/etc/parity/chain.json`.
 Here are some links to chain files:

    - [Nile chain file](https://github.com/oceanprotocol/atlantic/blob/master/networks/nile/chain.json)
    - [Duero chain file](https://github.com/oceanprotocol/atlantic/blob/master/networks/duero/chain.json)
    - Ocean Network chain file - coming some day

+#### 5. Enable service

-5. Once you have configured your files, you can enable and start the service:
+Once you have configured your files, you can enable and start the service:

 ```bash
 systemctl enable parity-client.service && systemctl start parity-client.service